sogutemir/SpringCleanArchitectureCQRS/README.md

 2. **Payment Processing**:
    A Kafka listener (`HandleOrderMessage`) listens for `OrderEvent`s.
 It processes payments based on the order amount and the user's balance.
 If the balance is insufficient, the order status is updated to `CANCELLED`.

-3. **Handling Insufficient Funds**:
-   In the `PaymentCreateUseCase`, if the user's balance is insufficient, the system does not throw an exception but updates the order status to `CANCELLED` and logs the event without retrying the operation.
+3. **Payment Existence Validation**:
+   Before processing any payment-related message, the system ensures that the payment exists in the database using the `PaymentFindByIdUseCase`.
+This prevents errors like processing notifications for payments that haven't been created yet.

 4. **Notification Handling**:
-   A Kafka listener (`HandlePaymentMessage`) listens for `PaymentEvent`s.
-It creates notifications with appropriate statuses based on the payment outcome.
+   A Kafka listener (`HandlePaymentNotificationMessage`) listens for `PaymentEvent`s.
+It checks if the payment exists before creating notifications with appropriate statuses based on the payment outcome.

 ### Example Kafka Topics:

 - `order-events`: Used to publish order creation events.
 - `order-update-events`: Used to publish order status updates.
 - `payment-create`: Used to publish payment creation events.
+- `notification-events`: Used to handle notifications based on payment status.

 ### Configuration: